Robeson County police officer hospitalized after being beaten while making arrest

 "Today's society, that's just how they think and operate.
 This is something that we, as law enforcement, been telling the public for years.
 It's not shocking to us because we been doing this for years," said Graham.

-This is the second time Sale has been attacked on a call, according to WPDE.
-Sale was surrounded by a crowd outside a store last December when he worked for the Maxton Police Department and was violently beaten by a man.
+This is the second time Sales has been attacked on a call, according to WPDE.
+Sales was surrounded by a crowd outside a store last December when he worked for the Maxton Police Department and was violently beaten by a man.

 Graham added he'll ask a judge to deny bond for Rogers due to the seriousness of the charges against him.